mvs-develop/dev.bitshares.works/docs/development/next-step.rst

 Know about BSIPs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Read about :ref:`BitShares Improvement Proposals and Protocols (BSIPs) <about-bsips>`
+- Read about :ref:`DNA Improvement Proposals and Protocols (BSIPs) <about-bsips>`
 - Check the `BSIP Repository <https://github.com/bitshares/bsips>`_

   - In the repository, you will find submitted technical documents.
-They describe the process of updating and improving the BitShares blockchain and technical ecosystem.
+They describe the process of updating and improving the DNA blockchain and technical ecosystem.

 |